Lawnmowers are mechanical things and as such can encounter a wide range of problems – the most common being lawnmowers starting and dying.

 With any luck, that quick maintenance session solved your mower mishap, and now you’re free to cut all the grass you want.
 If it didn’t work, don’t sweat it.
 We’ve got three more fixes to try.

-You may not realize it, but just like those plums shriveling up in your fruit bowl, gasoline has a shelf life.
-Over time, the volatile compounds essential to combustion thin out, which, understandably, can have a negative effect on engine efficiency.
+You may not realize it, but just like those plums shriveling up in your fruit bowl, gasoline has a shelf life, which depends on the fuel type.
+Over time, the volatile compounds essential to combustion thin out, which, understandably, can affect engine efficiency.

 When the quality drops below a certain threshold, it starts to damage the internal components of your motor.
 What’s more, it leaves gummy deposits on surfaces, which, if left unaddressed, can impede gas flow, leading to, you’ve guessed it… sudden mechanical failures.